theakshai/theakshai/README.md

 I am majorly interested in developing applications using javascript.
 I am also trying to learn system design, clean architecture and deep down concepts in Networks.
 I am also interested in Security concepts and general physics and I pursue it in my free time.

-I joined DCS in my first year f the community as a non-tech core team member in social-media handling & marketing cluster or my goal towards learning and helping.
-With the help of y seniors and the DSC ( previously DCS) community I learned a lot and moved into the technical webdev cluster.
+I joined DCS in my first year as a non-tech core team member in social-media handling & marketing cluster or my goal towards learning and helping.
+With the help of seniors and the DSC ( previously DCS) community I learned a lot and moved into the technical webdev cluster.
 Currently I am working towards helping our University students and trying to help the commnuity as best as we can.

 # Reach me